 How to create an election donut

 The election chart is an exception.
-Is it a commonly used as a visualisation for parliaments.
+Is it commonly used as a visualization for parliaments.
 And the general rule regarding the number of sections has to consider that in many countries the number of parties being elected is rising.
-Simply remember this - should the number of parties make this chart type hard to read, then choose a bar chart as an alternative.
+Should the number of parties make this chart type hard to read, then choose the bar chart as an alternative.

 Here is our sample chart.
-We walk you through the steps how to prepare the data
+Let's go through the steps on how to prepare the data